pramsey/crunchyblog/numeric/index.md

 If you need to process data at extremely high precision, or store with exact precision, then use the `numeric` type, which has no range bounds and exact storage, at the price of size and processing speed.

+For even more compact size on disk and in memory, also [look closely at the order of your columns](https://www.crunchydata.com/blog/choice-of-table-column-types-and-order-when-migrating-to-postgresql).
+Packing small columns close together can yield surprising gains.

 ## Fixed Size Numbers

 The smaller the type, the less space the data takes on disk and in memory, which is a big win!
 At the same time, the smaller the type, the narrower the range of values it can store!